 Book: Theatre Teens, Sex Ed : Are We there Yet? (co-authored with Jan Selman) University of Alberta Press: 2015.
 Fear and embarrassment prevent frank and meaningful communication on the topic of sex.
 Participatory theatre can break the uncomfortable silence, and with over 700 performances across Canada, Jane Heather's award-winning play Are We There Yet? has been an effective tool for teaching teen sexuality since 1998.
 The play and accompanying educational program were the subject of a major impact assessment where researchers from many disciplines examined how and why theatre can make change.
 This comprehensive, well-organized volume by two leading experts in community-based theatre offers a rich diversity of material and analysis.
 Theatre, Teens, Sex Ed will be a valuable resource for academics, practitioners, and specialist readerships in the fields of theatre, sex education, sociology, and public health.

 Playwright: Work Plays, Are We There Yet? , Running, No Time to Spare, Beloved Community

 Director/Facilitator: My People’s Blood, Wabasca We Care, Journey of Choices Feathers of Hope

-Youthspeak@work (working title).
+Safe and Fair: Scene at Work.
 A new participatory play for young people (12-14 years), about their rights at work.
 Commissioned by the Alberta Workers Health Center.
-Touring Sept 2018.
+Touring January 2020.